🚨 24/7 Emergency Service Available

 1. Bypass HEPA System ($1,200-2,000 installed)

-Separate cabinet with its own fan that pulls return air through HEPA, then returns cleaned air to supply ductwork.
+Seperate cabinet with its own fan that pulls return air through HEPA, then returns cleaned air to supply ductwork.

-Pros: Treats whole house, true HEPA performance, doesn't strain furnace blower
+Pros: Treats whole house, true HEPA performance, doesnt strain furnace blower

 Cons: Expensive, requires space, filter replacement $150-200/year